dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 - The database requirements is described in this [link](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-database-requirements.html).
 - The reference settings of PostgreSQL database can be obtained [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-configuring-starting-postgresql-server.html).
 - [SSL](https://docs.cloudera.com/cdp-private-cloud-data-services/1.3.4/installation/topics/cdppvc-installation-external-db-setup.html) must be enabled in the database.
 - This demo uses [PostgreSQL 12](https://docs.cloudera.com/data-warehouse/1.3.4/private-cloud-getting-started/topics/dw-private-cloud-base-cluster-database-requirements.html) database as the external database.
-The database is expected to be ready prior to installing the CDP Private Cloud solution.
-Postgres database installation is not covered in this article.
+- The database is expected to be ready prior to installing the CDP Private Cloud solution.
+PostgreSQL database installation is not covered in this article.
 - Create the following databases in the external PostgreSQL server with its users and the associated privileges.
 Note that simple passwords are being created but the actual production environment should make use of complex passwords.
 Not every created database is being used here but serves as a placeholder for future use case.

   ```yaml